 - Take That!: Daffy at one point complains that Warner Bros. might end up giving him "three snot-nosed nephews", likely a shot at Donald Duck's nephews Huey, Dewey, and Louie, the show that highlighted them having ended around the time this short was completed.

 - Throat-Slitting Gesture: Bugs does the "Cut the feed" version right before Daffy curses.

 - Toilet Humor: One of the bloopers is that Daffy misses his cue because he was in the bathroom, indicated by an offscreen flushing sound.
-This has been sighted as one of the reasons why the short was shelved.
+This has been cited as one of the reasons why the short was shelved.

 - Villainous Breakdown: The final take ends with Sam getting taken for a ride by a stray skyrocket, and cursing out Bugs when he's done.